Skip to main content

 13. Ask for Hints Gracefully

-If you're stuck, it's okay to ask for direction:
+If you are stuck, it is okay to ask for direction.
+For example,

 14. Accept Feedback Positively